Newseum, dedicated to free press, selling 'Fake News' T-shirts

 Gavanakar noted that the museum has sold politically themed gear since it opened in 2008.
 When Barack Obama was president, she said, the shop carried items with his image and slogans.

+Relations between the press and the White House have been especially strained in recent days, with White House Press Secretary Sarah Sanders earlier Thursday refusing to disavow Trump's habit of referring to the press as the "enemy of the people" when confronted on the issue by CNN's Jim Acosta.

+"It's ironic, Jim, that not only you and the media attack the president for his rhetoric, when they frequently lower the level of conversation in this country," Sanders said.

-The backlash comes five months after The Washington Post reported that financial troubles may force the Newseum's parent company, the Freedom Forum, to sell the institution's seven-story building.
+The backlash to the Newseum's "fake news" merchandise comes five months after The Washington Post reported that financial troubles may force the museum's parent company, the Freedom Forum, to sell the institution's seven-story building.

 "I know the museum is in trouble, but if that’s what they're going to resorting to for funds, it should just shut down," Jarvis said.